-Vandas can flower at any time of year.
-The heaviest flowering season is between spring and fall.
-Slightly cooler temperatures and bright light initiate flower spikes.
+Vandas are native to Southeast Asia, where they have adapted to prefer bright light, warm temperatures, and high humidity.
+These plants are known for their large flower size and vibrant colors which can appear at any time of year!
+The heaviest flowering season is in summer, when the cooler temperatures and bright light of spring initiate flower spikes.
 Keep the mix moist when the plant initiates buds or starts flowering.
-If the top of the buds become glued together with a clear, honey-like substance, try misting the bulbs to dissolve this sugary secretion.
-They should open normally.
+If the top of the buds become glued together with a clear, honey-like substance, try misting the bulbs to dissolve this sugary secretion and they should open normally.
 Vanda flowers are large with thick substance, and can bloom for one to three months at a time.

 Most Vandas grow on treetops on ridges along rivers, where they have adapted to bright light conditions.
 When growing indoors, a south window exposure is best.
 Vandas can be grown outside as long as the night temperatures are 55°F (13°C) or above.
 When moving your Vandas outdoors, first grow them under dappled sunlight such as a shade tree or an evergreen, before gradually exposing to brighter light.
 If growing under lights, LED grow lights provide adequate light to promote flowering 2 to 3 times per year, provided the plant has reached a mature size.
 The artificial light market has expanded greatly in recent years, so a quick Google search will result in a variety of lighting options and price ranges.